onecommons/unfurl/tosca-package/README.md

 * If a modules in the `ALLOWED_MODULES` has a `__safe__` attribute that is a list of names, only those attributes can be accessed by the sandboxed code.
 Otherwise only attributes listed in `__all__` can be accessed.
 * Modules in the `ALLOWED_MODULES` can not be modified, nor can objects, functions or classes declared in the module (this is enforced by checking the object `__module__` attribute).
 * All other modules imported have their contents executed in the same sandbox.
-* Disallowed imports will only raise `ImportError` when an imported attribute is accessed.
+* Disallowed imports will only raise `ImportError` when an imported module's attribute is accessed.
 * In safe mode, `python_to_yaml` will not invoke Python methods when convert operations to YAML.
-Since `ImportError`s are deferred until the imported module is accessed, this allows safe mode to parse Python code with unsafe imports in global scope if they aren't accessed while declaring types and templates.
+Since `ImportError`s are deferred until the imported module's attributes are accessed, this allows safe mode to parse Python code with unsafe imports in global scope as long as they aren't accessed while declaring types and templates in global scope.